 Explanation: This is another question which the interviewer is asking to explore your non-nutritional related skills.
 They’re hoping to learn about your communication skills and your ability to present information to a specific audience.

 Example: “When I have to present nutritional and dietary information to a specific group of people, I tailor the message to their needs and interests.
 When addressing young children, I try to make the subject of nutrition as fun as possible.
-I talk about the different food groups, which of these are healthy and which need to be eaten in moderation and other health information.
-I use examples they can relate to, and I give them a lot of opportunities to ask questions and provide examples of the concepts I am presenting.
+I talk about the different food groups, which of them are healthy, which need to be eaten in moderation, and other health information.
+I use examples they can relate to, give them a lot of opportunities to ask questions, and provide examples of the concepts I am presenting.
 The more engaged they are, the better they will learn.”

 Question: What is a food diary, and how is it used in a nutritional plan?

 Explanation: This is a technical question.
 Technical questions ask about specific items or concepts used in your profession.
 The best way to respond to technical questions is to define a term and then discuss its applications for the work you do.